Everton sign Allan from Napoli on three-year contract | Goal.com

 The Toffees have snapped up Allan for a reported fee of €25 million (£22m/$30m), bringing to an end his five-year stay at Stadio San Paolo.

+The 29-year-old expressed his joy after the move via Everton's official website, while crediting Carlo Ancelotti for convincing him to undertake a new challenge in the Premier League.

-The 29-year-old told Everton's official website of his delight after being unveiled on Merseyside: "It is a real pleasure to sign for Everton.
-I am immensely happy to be here.
+"It is a real pleasure to sign for Everton.
+I am immensely happy to be here," said the Brazilian.

 "I hope, like I have done in my entire career, I contribute with my performances together with my teammates and that I put in some great games, great performances and win important things.